guruevi/ansible2snipeit/README.md

-# Ansible2SnipeIT
+# ETL for IT

-This repository is a hodgepodge of Python scripts that I use to fill and update my Snipe-IT instance with records.
+This repository is a hodgepodge of Python scripts that I use to fill and update Snipe-IT instance with records.

-I'm not a professional developer, so I'm sure there are better ways to do some of this stuff.
 I'm open to suggestions and pull requests.

 ## Parts of this repository